Jdubin1417/AdventOfCyber2024/Day20/README.md

 # Advent of Cyber 2024 - Day 20

-## Learning Objectives
+## Challenge Overview
-In this task, you will:
-- Investigate network traffic using Wireshark.
-- Identify indicators of compromise (IOCs) in captured network traffic.
-- Understand how C2 servers operate and communicate with compromised systems.
+Investigate captured network traffic using Wireshark to identify suspicious activity.
+Track communications between a compromised machine and its C2 server, uncover exfiltrated files, and decrypt encrypted messages to reveal secrets.

 ---

+## Steps

-## Investigating the Depths
+### Investigating the Depths

 Wireshark is a powerful tool for analyzing network traffic and understanding how Command and Control (C2) communications occur during an attack.
 In this challenge, we investigated a compromised machine to uncover Mayor Malware’s schemes.